 Although the label says "flour sack" towels, this 12-pack of towels from Zeppoli is not produced from actual flour sacks like in the olden days.
 Made of natural ring-spun cotton, which is sturdy and highly absorbent, these lightweight towels make drying dishes an almost pleasant experience.
 Measuring 31 x 31 inches, these towels can be used to line a breadbasket, clean up spills, and cover vegetables.
 They are easy to wash and dry quickly.

-Best Cotton: Utopia Kitchen Flour Sack Dish Towels
+Utopia Kitchen Flour Sack Tea Towels

 This 12-pack of flour sack dish towels are an excellent way to minimize use of paper towels in the kitchen.
 Soft enough to use for hand drying, they're also sturdy enough for all the vigorous kitchen tasks.